-Activity Purpose: support GOG poverty graduation efforts via the Livelihood Empowerment Against Poverty (LEAP) Programme, LEAP households have been integrated into existing or new VSLAs that cater to LEAP household members.
-Studies have shown that VSLA has a tremendous positive effect on building resiliency of LEAP households (CSIS, 2018).
+Activity Purpose: to support GOG poverty graduation efforts via their Livelihood Empowerment Against Poverty (LEAP) Programme, LEAP households have been integrated into existing VSLAs or new VSLAs have been started to cater to LEAP household members.
+Studies have shown that VSLA has a tremendous positive effect on building resiliency of LEAP households (Center for Strategic and International Studies, 2018).